Future-Jim/gohost/README.md

 There is a docker-compose.yml file included that will deploy the required microservices as per the following diagram

+__*Warning*__
+The container: gohost-mon is run in "privileged" mode which grants it access to the host machine.

 <img title="a title" alt="Alt text" src="./images/overview_v1.png">